avatar

 Short Bio

-I am currently a Ph.D.
-Candidate at the Data-Driven Decision Making Lab in the University of Toronto.
+I completed my Ph.D. program at the Data-Driven Decision Making Lab in the University of Toronto.
 My research lies at the intersection of intelligent transportation systems and machine learning -- with a special focus on building adaptive regional traffic control systems based on deep reinforcement learning -- the ultimate goal of which is to alleviate the traffic congestion.
 My research interests include deep reinforcement learning, traffic flow control and spatiotemporal prediction.
 I am fortunate to work with Prof. Scott Sanner and Prof. Baher Abdulhai.
 I received my Master's degree in Control Theory and Engineering at Institute of Automation, Chinese Academy of Sciences.
 Prior to this, I obtained my bachelor’s degree in Engineering from Beihang University.

 Selected Awards